AgonConsole8/agon-docs/docs/vdp/System-Commands.md

 | 17 | Resize4 | 17x11 resize orientation 4 |
 | 18 | TextInput | 7x15 text input |

-Additional cursors can be defined using the `VDU 23, 27, &40, hotX, hotY` command.
-For details of that command see the [Bitmaps API](Bitmaps-API.md) documentation.
-Using that API it is possible to define a custom mouse cursor using a bitmap, which can then be selected using this command passing in the 16-bit bitmapId in place of a cursorId.
+Additional cursors can be added using [`VDU 23, 27, &40, hotX, hotY`](./Bitmaps-API.md#mouse-cursor) which will allow you to create a custom mouse cursor using a bitmap.
+Once your new cursor has been defined you will be able to select it using this command.
+Please note the inbuilt system mouse cursors cannot be overridden.

+Whilst this command will only work if the mouse has been successfully [enabled](#enable-mouse), it is possible to display a mouse cursor without a mouse being connected/enabled by setting the equivalent [VDP Variable](./VDP-Variables.md#mouse-cursor) to the desired cursor ID.

 ### `VDU 23, 0, &89, 4, x; y;`: Set mouse cursor position

 Explicitly moves the mouse cursor to a given position on the screen.

+This command works whether the mouse is enabled or not, and will even work if the mouse is not visible.

 ### `VDU 23, 0, &89, 5, x1; y1; x2; y2;`: Reserved